Updated July 2022

 Illustrated by Sutthiya Lertyongphati

 Teaching is an amazing and inspirational vocation.
 Just think: every single day we get the opportunity to literally help, inspire, motivate, coach and train young people.
-All of our learners are special and unique, but I’ve found that working with students that have Additional Learning Needs (ALN) can be the most rewarding part of the job.
+All of our learners are special and unique, but I’ve found that working with students that have Special Educational Needs and Disabilities (SEND) can be the most rewarding part of the job.

 Here’s my take on it all: